Provincial and Territorial Energy Profiles – Canada

-- In 2018, Canada exported about 2.8 MMb/d of heavy oil and 0.8 MMb/d of light oil.
+- In 2020, Canada exported about 2.8 MMb/d of heavy oil and 0.8 MMb/d of light oil.
 In 2020, heavy crude oil accounted for 77% of all crude oil exported from Canada.
-Over the past five years, heavy crude oil exports in 2018 was more than $80 billion Canadian dollars.
+Over the past five years, heavy crude oil exports increased 23%.

 - The majority of Canada’s crude oil exports are moved by four pipelines: Enbridge’s Canadian Mainline, TC Energy’s (formerly TransCanada) Keystone, Trans Mountain, and Enbridge’s Express.

 - Canada has more than 30 crude oil rail loading facilities.
-Most facilities are located in western Canada and have an estimated total capacity of 1.4 MMb/d.
+Most facilities are in western Canada and have a total estimated loading capacity of 1.4 MMb/d.
 In 2020, the volume of crude oil exported by rail averaged 170 Mb/d, a decrease from 280 Mb/d in 2019 due to production declines driven by lower demand during the COVID-19 pandemic.

-- Alberta supplies RPPs to the Prairies through Enbridge’s Mainline and to B.C. through the Trans Mountain Pipeline.
+- Alberta’s refineries supply RPPs to the Prairies through Enbridge’s Canadian Mainline and to B.C. through the Trans Mountain Pipeline.
 Alberta also supplies RPPs to neighbouring provinces by rail and truck.

 - Quebec delivers petroleum products primarily to Ontario via the Trans-Northern Pipeline, Canada’s largest interprovincial RPP pipeline, and by rail, ship, and truck.